-CWB – USA returns to Puerto Rico shortly after the the one year anniversary of Hurricane Maria.
+In September, 2018, CWB – USA returned to Puerto Rico shortly after the the one-year anniversary of Hurricane Maria.
 CWB first toured to Puerto Rico in February, 2018, when much of the island infrastructure was still devastated by the hurricane.
-It is especially poignant to have the opportunity to return—CWB will visit schools and communities that couldn’t be accommodated in February, and three of the five original artists will join this tour.
-Because this Hurricane Maria tour occurs during hurricane season, CWB plans to closely monitor the weather, ensuring the safety of all volunteer artists.
+It was especially poignant to return—CWB visited schools and communities that couldn’t be accommodated in February, and three of the five original artists joined the tour.
+Because the Hurricane Maria tour occurred during hurricane season, CWB closely monitored the weather, ensuring the safety of all volunteer artists.

 Though time has passed, the healing process is far from complete.
 Many Puerto Ricans have left the island, never to return.
-The astronomical increase in confirmed deaths sparked political grandstanding, rather than support, while FEMA continues to accumulate unsympathetic headlines.
-CWB – USA is honored to work with the warm, resilient people of Puerto Rico.
+The astronomical increase in confirmed deaths sparked political grandstanding, rather than support, while FEMA continued to accumulate unsympathetic headlines.
+CWB – USA was honored to work with the warm, resilient people of Puerto Rico.